grafana/k6/js/tc39/README.md

 previous breakage was something a user can work around in a certain way, it now might be something else that the user can't workaround or have another problem.

-Starting v0.53 k6 doesn't use babel, it is mostly for testing esbuild, but also due to Sobek not testing a lot more stuff.
-It is still possible that we drop this whole package in the future.
+Starting v0.53 k6 doesn't use Babel anymore, it now serves tests for `esbuild`, and for the parts uncovered by Sobek's test suite.
+It is still possible that we drop the whole package in the future.

 For these reasons, I decided that recording what breaks and checking that it doesn't change is better.